johanan/ejosh/content/posts/why-i-prefer-errors-to-exceptions/index.md

 date: 2024-09-29T11:30:35-04:00
 ---

 I recently saw a video pop up in my YouTube feed, ["Why I Prefer Exceptions To Errors"](https://www.youtube.com/watch?v=sS6u5UU3t3c) by [ThePrimeTime](https://www.youtube.com/@ThePrimeTimeagen).
-The title is a little misleading, as it refers to an [article](https://cedardb.com/blog/exceptions_vs_errors/) hat Primeagen is reacting to.
+The title is a little misleading, as it refers to an [article](https://cedardb.com/blog/exceptions_vs_errors/) that Primeagen is reacting to.
 In the video, he makes a case for preferring Errors over Exceptions.

 Before jumping in, I want to talk about Primeagen.
-I am not a subscriber so I do not see every video, but the videos that I have seen about software and being a software engineer is clearly based on experience and knowledge.
+I am not a subscriber so I do not see every video, but the videos that I have seen about software and what it means to be a software engineer are clearly based on experience and knowledge.
 You can tell he thinks about what it means to be a engineer and how to purposefully write good software.
 I wholeheartedly agree and his approach should be the tagline of my blog, "Deliberately think about how software is written and maintained to be a better developer."

 I really just wanted to highlight one small portion of the video starting at 7:30 to 10:21.
 I have linked the video below to start at the appropriate place.